 OpenTelemetry is a frictionless solution for microservices observability and instrumentation.
 Built as a consolidation of previous solutions, it has powerful capabilities that are based on previous experience.
 No wonder it’s the second most popular open-source solution by CNCF (Cloud Native Computing Function), preceded only by Kubernetes.

-Slowly but surely, OTel is becoming the industry standard for instrumentation and is being used more and more to troubleshoot applications.
+Slowly but surely, the use of opentelemetry for troubleshooting is growing.
+OTel is becoming the industry standard for instrumentation and is being used more and more to troubleshoot applications.
 Mainly, thanks to these capabilities:

 - Seamless Integration – Through OTel, observability is provided automatically.
 This simplifies the developer workflow.
 The integration is enabled through an SDK that is injected and automatically captures telemetry data from requests, calls, and more.
 Read more here.